How to Present App Screenshots: A Complete Guide

 4. Drive action - Make users want to download

 Raw screenshots don't do any of these effectively.
-Proper presentation does.
+Using an app screenshot maker for proper presentation does.

 The App Screenshot Formula